Saltatory Conduction Is Made Possible By

 Evolutionary Advantage of Saltatory Conduction

 Saltatory conduction offers a significant evolutionary advantage by allowing for faster nerve impulse transmission.
 This increased speed is particularly important for animals that need to react quickly to stimuli, such as predators or prey.
-The evolution of myelination has enabled the development of more complex nervous systems and behaviors.
+The evolution of myelination has enabled the development of more complex nervous systems and behaviors And that's really what it comes down to..

 Factors Affecting Saltatory Conduction